I needed help as a mom, so I created a community, in case I wasn't the only one!

 Triumphing!

-The Lord has me on a journey, and what a journey it has been!
 What I used to think was humiliating, has been actually humbling.
-I’m learning that there’s no perfect parent (other than God the Father), but I hope to not only learn from our Creator, Himself, but from other moms who are following Christ in their own lives and families.
+I’m learning that I need God and that worship and praise are still the best helps for me.
+There’s no perfect parent (other than God the Father), but I hope to not only learn from our Creator, Himself, but from other moms who are following Christ in their own lives and families.
 Maybe I can return the favor, at times.
 I’ve learned that there’s nothing wrong with not knowing what to do!
-Don’t beat up yourself.
+Don’t beat yourself up.
 Not having answers doesn’t mean you’re a bad mom.

 Latest Episode